hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ![img_5.png](img_5.svg)

-1. **TSS Lib**: The consensus node will use the TSS library to create shares, create TSS messages to send to other nodes, assemble shared public keys (ledgerId), and sign block hashes.
+1. **TSS Lib**: Used to create shares, create TSS messages to send to other nodes, assemble shared public keys, and sign messages.
-2. **Pairings Signatures Library**: This library provides cryptographic objects (PrivateKey, PublicKey, and Signature) and operations for the block node and consensus node to sign and verify signatures.
-The consensus node uses this library indirectly through the TSS Library.
+2. **Pairings Signatures Library**: This library provides cryptographic objects (PrivateKey, PublicKey, and Signature) and operations to sign and verify signatures.
-3. **Pairings API**: An API definition for the cryptography primitives and arithmetic operations required to work with a specific EC curve and the underlying Groups, Fields, and Pairings.
-This API minimizes the impact of changing to different curve implementations.
+3. **Pairings API**: An API definition for the arithmetic operations required to work with a specific EC curves and the underlying Groups, Fields, and Pairings concepts.
+This API minimizes the impact of changing to different curves.
 4. **Bilinear Pairings Impl**: An implementation of the Bilinear Pairings API that will be loaded at runtime using Java’s service provider (SPI) mechanism.
    Multiple implementations can be provided to support different types of curves and  the Java service provider approach facilitates easily changing between implementations and dependencies.
-5. **Native Support Lib**: Provides a set of generic functions loading native libraries in different system architectures when packaged in a jar using a predefined organization so they can be accessed with JNI.
+5. **Native Support Lib**: Provides a set of generic functions for loading native libraries in different system architectures when packaged in a jar, using a predefined organization so they can be accessed with JNI.
-6. **[Arkworks](https://github.com/arkworks-rs)**: A Rust ecosystem for cryptography.
-Our implementation uses it as the library responsible for elliptic curve cryptography.
-7. **EC-Key Utils** is a utility module that enables the node operator to generate a bootstrap public/private key pair.
+6. **EC-Key Utils** is a utility module that enables the node operator to generate a bootstrap public/private key pair.

 ### Module organization and repositories